 One of the club’s latest projects helps the disabled with mobility problems.
 Families with unwanted wheelchairs or mobility scooters to donate them to Lions to be refurbished and passed to someone in need but without the funds to buy one.
 To donate or to apply for help contact Lion Terry Williams: firstname.lastname@example.org.
 01432 276948.

-Lions run a community transport service for the elderly and the handicapped with club members and volunteers driving the mini-bus.
+Lions run a community transport service for the elderly and individuals with special needs.
+Our club members and volunteers take turns in driving the mini-bus.
 The service is free but users are expected to make a contribution to running costs and fuel.
 Bookings to: Lion Celia Field.
 01432 487163

 SAVE YOUR SPECS

 Just had a new pair of Specs?
 Don’t throw the old pair in the bin; Drop them in the Lions collection box at Spec Savers in Maylord shopping centre to be used as a gift of sight in Third World countries.
 Thousands have been donated in recent years.

 Lions ‘Message in a Bottle’ is a scheme which helps medical or emergency services called to a home gain immediate and vital information about the patient.
 Personal details are filled in on a special form, placed in a plastic pack and kept in an accessible place, such as the fridge.
 There is a sticker to alert emergency services.
 It could be a life saver.
 Requests to Lions Simon Swancott.

 Each year Lions Club gives a £500 bursary to a young person (under 25) to help them achieve a personal goal.
 Applications, personal details and what the bursary would be used for to: Lion Simon Swancott.